mattbellis/PHYS-3330/raw-content/lab1-raw.md

 # Setting up the DC Power Supply

 Your DC power supply will provide all of your circuits with the required power.
 Setting up the power supply will always be the first thing you do when you begin working with a circuit.
 The Keysight EDU36311A DC Power Supply has three outputs that can be independently controlled.
-Pages 43-45 of the User Guide (which can be found on Canvas) discuss this in detail.
+Pages 43-45 of the User Guide (which can be found the [Data Sheets and Instrument Manuals page](/PHYS-3330/manuals-data-sheets)) discuss this in detail.

 ## Set up the DC voltage bias

-1. We want two of the power supply channels to be set up such that the potential difference set on one of the channels is positive with respect to ground and the other is negative with respect to ground.
-Each channel has outputs labeled (+) and (-) and you will find that the single output connector to the left of Channel 1 is connected to chassis ground.
-The voltage indicated on the power supply display shows only the potential difference between the (+) and (-) output.
-You must connect the (-) to ground to get a positive voltage with respect to ground, and the (+) to ground to get a negative voltage with respect to ground (it's best to use jumper wires here as opposed to banana cables - you can unscrew the input jacks on the power supply to expose a small hole where the jumper wires can be inserted).
-Since Channels 2 and 3 on the Keysight EDU36311A Power Supply have the equivalent output voltage and current specifications, it makes the most sense to use these two channels (see Figure @fig:ps).
+We want two of the power supply channels to be set up such that the potential difference set on one of the channels is positive with respect to ground and the other is negative with respect to ground.
+Each channel has outputs labeled (+) and (-) and you will find that the single output connector to the left of Channel 1 is connected to ground.
+The voltage indicated on the power supply display shows only the potential difference between the (+) and (-) output for a given channel.
+You must connect a channel's (-) output to ground to get a positive voltage with respect to ground, and a channel's (+) output to ground to get a negative voltage with respect to ground.
+Since Channels 2 and 3 on the Keysight EDU36311A Power Supply have the equivalent output voltage and current specifications, it makes the most sense to use these two channels.

+1. Get some wire from the wire spool rack on the top of the blue tool cabinet to make these connections.
+You can unscrew the input jacks on the power supply to expose a small hole where the jumper wires can be inserted (see Figure @fig:ps).
-2. Confirm the sign and magnitude of the voltages displayed on the power supply using the DMM.
-In your lab notebook, document the setup, the output voltage from the power supply, and the measured output on your DMM. ***Note:** Hooking up the power supply to your circuit with reversed polarity or to too high a voltage can cause your components to be destroyed.*
+2. Set up your DMM (found in the grey toolbox in our lab bench) to measure a DC voltage.
+Confirm the sign and magnitude of the voltages displayed on the power supply using the DMM (you may need to set the voltage limits on the power supply to get a non-zero value).
+In your lab notebook, document the setup, the output voltage from the power supply, and the measured output on your DMM.

 ## Investigate operating modes